Frequently Asked Questions

 Cate: Art in education has become a luxury in many of our schools today.
 What impact do you believe exposure to the arts has on becoming a well-rounded member of society?

-Cate: Your workshops have been enormously popular for over twenty-five years now.
+Cate: Your workshops have been enormously popular for over thirty-five years now.
 Who would benefit from taking a class or workshop from you, and for those who aren’t interested in painting portraits, how could the portrait workshop improve their painting?

 Cate: When painting from life, what advice would you offer that would help to create dynamic compositions?
 How does one avoid the mundane or clichés in compositions?